bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Streaming
 ~~~~~~~~~

-|ColumnDataSource| streaming is an efficient way to append new data to a CDS.
+|ColumnDataSource| streaming is an efficient way to append new data to a
-When you use the :func:`~bokeh.models.sources.ColumnDataSource.stream` method,
+ColumnDataSource.
+When you use the
-Bokeh only sends new data to the browser, instead of sending the entire dataset.
+:func:`~bokeh.models.sources.ColumnDataSource.stream` method, Bokeh only sends
+new data to the browser instead of sending the entire dataset.

 The :func:`~bokeh.models.sources.ColumnDataSource.stream` method takes a
 ``new_data`` parameter.
-This parameter contains a dict which maps column names
+This parameter expects a dict that maps column names
 to the sequences of data that you want appended to the respective columns.

 The method takes an additional, optional argument ``rollover``.
 This is the
+maximum length of data to keep.
+When there is more data than defined by your
-maximum length of data to keep (data from the beginning of the column will be
+maximum value, Bokeh will discard data from the beginning of the column.
+The
-discarded).
-The default ``rollover`` value of ``None`` allows data to grow
+default value for ``rollover`` is ``None``.
+This default value allows data to
-unbounded.
+grow unbounded.

 .. code-block:: python